realpython/python-guide/docs/dev/env.rst

 This will create a :file:`requirements.txt` file, which contains a simple list of all the packages in the current environment, and their respective versions.
-Later, a different developer (or you, if you need to re- create the environment) can install the same packages, with the same versions by running
+Later it will be easier for a different developer (or you, if you need to re-create the environment) to install the same packages using the same versions:

 .. code-block:: console